gomes-leonardo/gomes-leonardo/README.md

 # Hi there! 👋

-I'm Leo, a passionate Frontend Developer based in Brazil. 👨‍💻
+I'm Leo, a passionate Frontend Developer based in São Paulo, Brazil. 👨‍💻

 🚀 I'm currently focusing on:
 - TypeScript